IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 [^EinsteinNotLazy]: I used to think he was a lazy guy in my childhood.
 The quote is from <a href="https://einsteinpapers.press.princeton.edu/vol8-trans/176" target="_blank">this letter</a> written a week before he published the correct <a href="https://en.wikipedia.org/wiki/Einstein_field_equations" target="_blank">field equations of General Relativity (GR) or EFE</a>.
 At that point in time, he was very afraid that GR would be formulated by someone before him.
 Indeed, it happened as he feared and <a href="https://en.wikipedia.org/wiki/General_relativity_priority_dispute#Undisputed_facts" target="_blank">Hilbert probably found the correct field equations</a> ( $R_{\mu \nu }-{\frac {1}{2}}Rg_{\mu \nu }={\frac{8\pi G}{c^{4}}}T_{\mu \nu }$ the cosmological constant came later) independently 5 days before him.
 Even if Hilbert actually found the complete equations before him, he would still be the <b>single biggest contributor</b> to the formulation of GR because he found the equations without the trace term(i.e. $R_{\mu \nu }={\frac{8\pi G}{c^{4}}}T_{\mu \nu }$) first and was aware that he should add some term to make both sides consistent since $\nabla_{\nu} T^{\mu \nu}=0$ but $\nabla_{\nu} R^{\mu \nu }\neq 0$.
 Also Hilbert fully credited Einstein as the originator of the theory and no public priority dispute concerning the field equations ever arose between the two men during their lives.

-[^Gandhi]: Einstein severely overestimated Gandhi.
-I think Nehru is far greater political leader than Gandhi.
+[^Gandhi]: Einstein severely overestimated Gandhi by saying he was so great that future generations couldn't even believe he existed.
+This famous Einstein line is quoted at the start of the movie.
+Gandhi was certainly troubled by caste injustices, but not by caste itself & he religiously believed in the caste system.
+I think Nehru is a far greater political leader than Gandhi.
+But I do respect Gandhi for being one of the few people who [were vegans](https://www.mkgandhi.org/newannou/inside-Mahatma-Gandhis-search-for-the-perfect-diet.php){:target="_blank"} before the term was invented, even though he reverted to vegetarianism later due to health reasons.

+[^NehruEinstein]: <a href="https://en.wikipedia.org/wiki/Jawaharlal_Nehru" target="_blank">Nehru</a>, India's first PM, was an atheist who called himself a "scientific humanist" and was a big fan of Einstein for decades before finally meeting him in 1949 when he gave his book Einstein.
+See [jstor.org/stable/24110549](https://www.jstor.org/stable/24110549){:target="_blank"} to know about Einstein's relations with Nehru, Gandhi & Tagore.

 [^Hilbert]: Based on [this letter](https://einsteinpapers.press.princeton.edu/vol8-trans/190){:target="_blank"} between them, it seems even though they never publicly stated it, privately there was a slight misunderstanding between Einstein and Hilbert about their expected fraction of credit on general relativity even if Hilbert never complained publicly.